AnimalLogic/maya-usd/README.md

 # maya-usd-build

-This package contains the necessary files required to build, test and release the maya-usd project, specifically the Animal fork of it https://github.al.com.au/rnd/maya-usd/
+This package contains the necessary files required to build, test and release the maya-usd project inside the Animal Logic ecosystem.
+It's set up to work with the Animal fork of maya-usd https://github.al.com.au/rnd/maya-usd/

 Contents:
 + rez package files